giladbbn2/Batch/README.md

 1. Short Running Foreman - This logical unit is intended to be executed over and over again.
 In this mode multiple Foremen may be chained, so the output of the a Foreman becomes the input for the Foreman connected downstream.
-Besides the regular downstream connected Foreman there's an option to connect another one for testing while controlling the percent of actual traffic reacing the test Foreman.
+Besides the regular downstream connected Foreman there's an option to connect another one for testing while controlling the percent of actual traffic reaching the test Foreman.
 E.g.: frmn2 is connected downstream to frmn1. frmn3 can also be connected to frmn1 in a restricted testing mode with a routing weight equal to 30% (meaning that 30% of the time output from frmn1 will be delivered first to frmn3 and then also to frmn2 like it supposed to).